 And for a third and final visual analogy, think of a dart board with four darts spread all over the dart board.
 Those darts represent the different scores and results when one worker takes a test four times in a row.
 This is not a reliable test, because the same employee gets wildly different results each time.

 So, your goal is to create tests that led to reliable results–meaning results that consistently show a passing employee has passed and a failing employee has failed.
-And, on the flip-side, your goal is to NOT create unreliable tests.
+And, on the flip-side, your goal is to NOT create unreliable tests that deliver inconsistent results.

 Tips for Creating Reliable Tests